 Welcome to our guide for Probius, a Ranged Assassin in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

-Probius is a ranged Assassin who excels at zone control by means of setting up and activating a plethora of structures and abilities.
+Probius is a Ranged Assassin who excels at zone control by means of setting up and activating a plethora of structures and abilities.
 When given the opportunity, Probius is able to craft a devastating gauntlet that will cripple the entire enemy team.
 His bread and butter ability combo ( Disruption Pulse/ Warp Rift) can deal massive amounts of AoE damage to multiple enemies, while Photon Cannon will chip away at any and all who stray too close.
 At Level 10, Probius is able to chose between damage ( Pylon Overcharge) and utility ( Null Gate), either of which will greatly aid his allies in combat.

-Probius' Strengths and Weaknesses
+Probius's Strengths and Weaknesses

-Probius' Talent Build Cheatsheet
+Probius's Talent Build Cheatsheet

-Probius' Synergies and Counters
+Probius's Synergies and Counters